 The financial soundness methodology includes allowance for liability adequacy testing (as required by IFRS 4) to ensure that the carrying amount of technical provisions is sufficient in view of estimated future cash flows.
 When performing the liability adequacy test, contractual cash flows are discounted and compared to the carrying value of the liability.
 Where a shortfall is identified an additional provision is made.
 No such provision was required at 31 December 2018.
-For smoothed bonus business, this results in an implicit bonus smoothing reserve which is currently positive for all such business.
+For smoothed bonus business, this results in an implicit bonus smoothing reserve which is currently positive for retirement annuities and marginally negative for endowments at (0.7%).